Psychology

 Upon successful completion of this course, students will be able to:

-• Evaluate methods and strategies related to research methods in the field.
+• Define culture, key terminology related to cultural psychology, and research methods in the field.

-• Demonstrate an understanding of neurological, psychological, psychopharmacological, substance abuse, and neurodevelopmental processes and disorders.
+• Demonstrate an understanding of cultural and psychological processes including enculturation, developmental processes, and moral reasoning.

-• Demonstrate proficiency with academic writing related to physiological psychology.
+• Demonstrate proficiency with academic writing related to cultural psychology.

 PSY 550 Group Psychotherapy 3